devgianlu/CommonUtils/README.md

 # CommonUtils
 This is a library I use inside many of my Android projects (almost all of them).
-It includes many useful classes to comply Material Design standards, useful classes and more.
+It includes many useful classes to comply Material Design standards and more.

 ## Setup
 I suggest to include this library as a Git submodule (or just clone it) into your project and then add it as a Gradle module.
 You'll also need [MaterialPreferences](https://github.com/devgianlu/MaterialPreferences).
 Your `settings.gradle` file should look something like this: